taitulism/Bootstruct/README.md

 │   └── A
 │       └── index.js  ──> handles requests to /A
 ```

-The target-controller for requests to `/` is the "RC" so `www/index.js`'s exported function would be the handling function.
-For requests to `/A` the target-controller is `A` and `www/A/index.js` would be the handling function.
+This works very similar to other platforms where you ask for a folder and its default file is served/executed (index.html, index.php, index.asp etc).

-If a controller has no sub-controllers and has only an `index` method, like "A" in our case, you can cut the overhead of a folder (a controller) and turn it into a file (a method):
+If a controller has no sub-controllers and has only an `index` method, like "A" in our case, you can cut the overhead of a folder (a controller) and turn it into a file (a method).

+Before:
 ```
 ├── www
 │   ├── index.js
 │   └── A          ──> folder
 │       └── index.js
 ```
+After:
 ```
 ├── www
 │   ├── index.js